 As a part of continuing the institution’s commitment to educating students in an engaging and holistic way, the Tuskegee University Lyceum Series has been revamped.
-The 2016-2017 series begins in August and will feature notable headliners that will educate, enlighten and entertain both the university and surrounding communities.
+The series will feature notable headliners that will educate, enlighten and entertain both the university and surrounding communities.

 Dr. Mae Carol Jemison is an American physician, professor and NASA astronaut.
 After medical school she opened a general practice, then served in the Peace Corps from 1985 until 1987, when she was selected by NASA to join the astronaut corps.
 She became the first African-American woman to travel in space aboard the Space Shuttle Endeavour on September 12, 1992.
 She was a NASA Science Mission Specialist performing experiments in material science, life science and human adaptation to weightlessness.
 She resigned from NASA in 1993 and founded a company researching the application of technology to daily life.
 She has appeared on television, including as an actress in an episode of Star Trek: The Next Generation.
 She is a dancer and holds nine honorary doctorates in science, engineering, letters, and the humanities.